Ohio State Legend Terry Glenn Was The ‘Quietest Person I’ve Ever Met,’ Former Buckeye Says

 — ESPN Stats & Info (@ESPNStatsInfo) November 20, 2017

-Glenn’s former Patriots coach Bill Belichick expressed that he was very close to Glenn, according to NESN.
+Glenn’s former Patriots coach Bill Belichick expressed that he was very close to him, according to NESN.
 He added that Glenn’s rookie season was his first year as the Patriots coach, so he had a lot of interaction with him off the field throughout the years.
-Glenn would spend five years in New England, and was a member of the 1999 Pro Bowl while on the team.
+Glenn would spend five years in New England and was a member of the 1999 Pro Bowl while on the team.

 [Featured Image by Gary Tramontina/AP Images]